 Build a nest

-Mum will want a private place in your home where she can relax and give birth to her puppies in peace, so build a ‘nest’ for her in the last two weeks of your dog’s pregnancy.
+Mum will want a private place in your home where they can relax and give birth to the puppies in peace, so build a ‘nest’ in the last two weeks of your dog’s pregnancy.

 An ideal nest for dogs giving birth is a large cardboard box lined with puppy pads (in case of accidents), and filled with clean blankets, sheets or towels.
-Make sure the box is big enough for both mum and her litter to fit comfortably inside, and allow mum room for her own space if she wants it.
+Make sure the box is big enough for both mum and the litter to fit comfortably inside, and allow mum room for their own space if your dog wants it.
 You’ll also have to make sure the box is tall enough to stop any adventurous puppies escaping!

-Place the nest in a quiet spot at room temperature, where she won’t be disturbed and can stay cosy.
-Adding her own bedding or toys to the nest (as long as they are clean) can encourage her to use it, and will make her feel at home before the birth.
+Place the nest in a quiet spot at room temperature, where they won’t be disturbed and can stay cosy.
+Adding your dog's own bedding or toys to the nest (as long as they are clean) can encourage your pet to use it, and will make the soon-to-be mum feel at home before the birth.

 Have help on hand

-Your dog’s labour should go smoothly, but it’s useful to have help on hand to keep her calm and in case she runs into any complications.
+Your dog’s labour should go smoothly, but it’s useful to have help on hand to keep them calm and in case your dog runs into any complications.

 If you do move the puppies away from mum, you’ll need to help them to stay warm.
 We recommend using a microwaveable beanie bag instead of a hot water bottle, as their sharp teeth and claws can cause punctures.